 2. Make your shots dynamic

-Make as many variations of shoots, angels and perspectives as you can.
+Make as many variations of shoots, angles and perspectives as you can.
 This is important not only to give dynamism to your story but it will also help you a lot when editing.
 Having as much material as you can will make things easier when editing.

 3. Don’t zoom in